syncfusion-content/javascript-docs/js/api/global.md

 #### Properties

-Enum for Formposition in grid
+Set the position of an External edit form either in the top-right or bottom-left of the grid